ksingh25/SwitchTree/README.md

 `Jong-Hyouk Lee and Kamal Singh, "SwitchTree: In-network Computing and Traffic Analyses with Random Forests", Neural Computing and Applications (2020)`

-We perform in-network analysis of the network data by exploiting the power of programmable data plane.
+We perform in-network analysis of the network data by exploiting the power of programmable data planes.
-SwitchTree embeds Random Forest algorithm inside a programmable switch such that the Random Forest is configurable and re-configurable at runtime.
+SwitchTree coded in P4 embeds Random Forest algorithm inside a programmable switch such that the Random Forest is configurable and re-configurable at runtime.
 We show how some flow level stateful features can be estimated, such as the round trip time and bitrate of each flow.